 Under the regulations of the United States, it should be possible for clients with margin accounts to know that their potential exposure to a rehypothecation disaster is limited.
 For example, if you have an account with $100,000 and only $10,000 in margin debt to fund the outright purchase of a long-equity position, you shouldn't be exposed for more than $10,000.

 In reality, that's not always possible because certain restrictions requiring segregation of fully-paid client assets in place in the U.S. following the Great Depression are not in place in the United Kingdom.

-The MF Global Bankruptcy Illustrates the Dangers of Rehypothecation
+MF Global Bankruptcy Shows Rehypothecation Dangers

-In 2011, MF Global decided to make a speculative bet by investing $6.3 billion for its own trading account in bonds issued by European sovereign nations, which had been hit hard by the credit crisis.
+In 2011, MF Global decided to make a speculative bet by investing $6.3 billion in its own trading account in bonds issued by European sovereign nations, which had been hit hard by the credit crisis.
 The year before, the company had reported a net worth of roughly $1.5 billion, meaning small changes in the position would result in large fluctuations in book value.

 One client wrote about his experience with rehypothecation on a personal blog.
 He explained that he had an account worth $19,452.22 at MF Global when it declared bankruptcy.
 Of this, $1,900 was in "a highly leveraged futures position (a bet against the euro)", with the remaining $17,552.22 in what he believed to be "a segregated and firewalled account to which no creditor of MF Global had access".

 When MF Global declared bankruptcy, his money went missing.
 Only later did he begin to receive recovery from the bankruptcy trustee as checks were sent to him.
-This is not a thing you want to experience for yourself.

 Additionally, keep your cash reserves in an FDIC insured account at a third-party bank or, if you exceed those limits, consider holding Treasury bills directly with the United States Treasury Department.